Contact information

 Health Services Researcher

-Jackie is a Fellow of the Higher Education Academy and has taught and supervised at postgraduate level, on topic related to social theory, patient knowledge and the politics of evidence, sociotechnical innovation, and critical data studies.
-She also co-leads the department's Social Theory Group.
+I am a Fellow of the Higher Education Academy and have taught and supervised at postgraduate level, on topics such as patient knowledge and the politics of evidence, complexity and sociotechnical innovation, and critical data studies.
+I also co-lead the department's Social Theory Group which meets bimonthly to discuss theoretical papers in fields spanning sociology, STS, organisation studies, and medical anthropology.

 Recent publications